constancefrohly/constancefrohly.github.io/_pages/about.md

 My interests are in Behavioural and Education Economics.
 I work on the determinants and consequences of school choice, with a particular focus on the role of households' information and beliefs.

+I will be visiting Yale next academic year thanks to the Fox Fellowship.

 Don't hesitate to get in touch!

 <!---